Family fun at Barrington Court

 Fun on the South Lawn

-When you see the huge stretch of green grass that reaches out to the boundary of the ha ha you’ve found the south lawn, a great place with space for everyone to play or relax on.
+When you see the huge stretch of green grass that reaches out from the house to the boundary of the haha, you’ve found the South Lawn.
+It’s great place with space to enjoy, surrounded by the sights and sounds of the changing seasons in the garden and countryside – ideal for laying out a picnic blanket and enjoying your sandwiches.

 If you love riding your scooters, tricycles and bikes, the best place would be the Avenue.
 The garden paths and lawns are fragile and narrow in places and you can help us conserve them by keeping wheels away.
 If in doubt, please check with a member of staff where you can ride.